darrenyeung3110/cse160-WI22/PA8/Readme.md

 ## Instructions

 At this point you have already completed a GPU implementation of your convolutional layer.
+The goal of this assignment is to optimize that convolutional layer.
+You will be graded based on how well you optimize your code.

-Here is a list of possible optimizations:
+A list of possible optimizations include:
 * Shared Memory convolution
 * Weight matrix (kernel values) in constant memory
 * Tuning with restrict and loop unrolling (considered as one optimization only if you do both)